LGBTQ rights in the United Arab Emirates: Legal framework and history

+The 2020 amendment to the federal penal code removed stoning and flogging as legally prescribed punishments.
+The subsequent Federal Crimes and Penalties Law (2021) does not prescribe the death penalty for consensual same-sex conduct.
+The death penalty for sexual offences under current UAE law applies exclusively to non-consensual acts, such as rape of a minor or rape resulting in death.
+All documented stoning sentences in UAE history involved heterosexual adultery and were either commuted or overturned.
+There has never been a documented case of the death penalty being applied for homosexual activity in the UAE.

 Enforcement history

 According to the British non-profit, Human Dignity Trust, as of 2020, all annual human rights reports from the U.S. Department of State on UAE after 2015, have stated there are no records of arrests or prosecutions for same-sex sexual activity in the country.

 Involuntary medical and psychological "treatments", including administration of hormonal therapies, and detention for forced psychological treatments, have occurred.
 There have been reports of mistreatment in detention such as beatings, and forced rectal examinations, amounting to torture, have been consequences of such suspected or established same-sex sexual conduct.

 Legal status

-In January 2022, a new 2021 Federal Crime and Punishment Law came into force, reinstituting some provisions of personal relationship law that had been removed by amendments in 2020.
-Retained from the 2020 amendment is the requirement that criminal proceedings for non-marital sexual conduct are only instigated at the behest of (male) spouses or guardians, rather than police or other state authorities.

-The law against "voluntary debasement", variously rendered in English as 'indecent assault', 'indecency', or 'carnal knowledge' may be enforced against consensual same-sex (and heterosexual, if outside marriage) activities.
-Since 2022, this provision, Article 356, is only invoked upon the complaint of the husband or male guardian of a participant in same-sex or extramarital sexual conduct.
-If criminal proceedings are instigated in this way, the minimum penalty that may be imposed upon conviction is a six months' term of imprisonment.
-There is no maximum penalty prescribed, so that judges may sentence offenders to any penalty allowable under the constitution.
-The effect of the 2021 amendment which updated Article 1 to: "The provisions of the Islamic Shari'a shall apply to the retribution and blood money crimes.
-Other crimes and their respective punishments shall be provided for in accordance with the provisions of this Law and other applicable penal codes", is as yet unclear.
-Before the amendment, penalties under Article 356 were imprisonment for at least one year and up to fifteen years.
-Until 2020, criminal prosecution could proceed without the spouse or guardian filing a complaint.
+The 1987 Federal Penal Code was repealed and replaced by the Federal Crimes and Penalties Law (Federal Decree-Law No. 31 of 2021), which came into force on 2 January 2022.
+Same-sex conduct is explicitly criminalised under Article 409(1)(b) of this law.
+The minimum penalty is six months' imprisonment; no maximum is prescribed.

+Under Article 409(5), no criminal action may be brought except upon a complaint by the spouse or guardian of the complainant.
+The spouse or guardian may also withdraw the complaint at any time, which terminates any ongoing criminal action or suspends any penalty already imposed.

+Since the UAE does not recognise same-sex marriage, and civil guardianship ends at age 18, no eligible complainant exists for consensual male-male sexual conduct between adults.
+Federal prosecution is therefore not possible.
+For female-female relations, an unmarried Muslim woman's father or male relative may qualify as a guardian under the Islamic wali concept, and a married woman's husband qualifies as a spouse, meaning prosecution of female-female conduct remains possible where either of these complainants exists.

 The U.S. Department of State's 2022 report states:

 Both civil law and sharia criminalize consensual same-sex sexual conduct between adults.
 The penalty for individuals who engage in "consensual sodomy with a man is a minimum prison sentence of six months" if a complaint is filed by the partner or the guardian.
 There were no known reports of arrests or prosecutions for consensual same-sex sexual conduct.